-What are Instagram Carousels you might ask?
+What is Instagram Carousels you might ask?

-This is a feature Instagram released in early 2017 allowing users to upload a combination of 10 photos or videos to the app instead of just 1.
+Carousels are a feature Instagram released in early 2017 allowing users to upload a combination of 10 photos or videos to the app instead of just 1.

 This post for example from Sciencewows shows you how to make Rainbow Silly Putty just by swiping through the images.